Energy-Efficient Computation with DVFS using Deep Reinforcement Learning for Multi-Task Systems in Edge Computing

 \subsection{Inference Time Overhead}

-When the kernel uses the encoder and then infers through the network, there must be overhead compared with built-in governors. we tested the time required for these two parts with 8 tasks.
-The average overhead of the original PRO. is 0.09 ms. After expanding the nodes, the average overhead is 0.16 ms. The case of fewer tasks will have fewer overheads because the kernel does fewer floating-point calculations.
+When the kernel uses the encoder and then infers through the network, there must be overhead compared with built-in governors. we tested the time required for these two parts with our tested task set.
+The inference time is based on the number of tasks as this decides the number of floating-point calculations made by the kernel.
+Also, it is affected by the policy our method generated.
+If the policy is inclined to choose high frequency, then the calculation time will be less, leading to a lower inference overhead, and vice versa.
+The results are shown in Table~\ref{tab:inferencetime}.
+The largest overhead is 0.16 ms. This is for \textit{eight-task task set} when using PROL. as it uses the largest network and has the most tasks.
+The second largest overhead is 0.12 ms for \textit{five-task task set} using PRO..
+This is larger than the corresponding \textit{eight-task task set} as it use more lower frequency.